emmz3230/Routing-Controller-Doc/docs/Controller-Inheritance.md

 # Controller Inheritance

-Often your application may need to have an option to inherit controller from another to reuse code and avoid duplication.
-A good example of the use is the CRUD operations which can be hidden inside `AbstractBaseController` with the possibility to add new and overload methods, the template method pattern.
+Often your app may need to have an option to inherit controller from another to reuse code and avoid duplication.
+A strong example shows CRUD operations hidden inside `AbstractBaseController`, allowing the addition and overriding of methods, the template method pattern.

 ```
 @Controller(`/product`)